 Business Finland's definition for an associated company

-Companies are considered each other’s associated companies if at least 20% of one company's share capital or corresponding equity is directly or indirectly owned or controlled by the other company.
+Companies are considered each other’s associated companies if at least 20% of the other company’s share capital or corresponding equity is directly or indirectly owned or controlled by the other company.
 Companies are considered each other’s associated companies also if at least 20% of the other company’s share capital or corresponding equity is directly or indirectly owned or controlled by the same individual.

 Business Finland inspects the shareholders, holdings, shareholders of associations, responsible persons and employees of the beneficiary.
 In addition, connections with other companies will be checked.